 Common stock is a security that denotes equity ownership in the company.
 The term “Common stock” explains that the company’s investors do not own specific assets and that all properties and assets that belong to the organization are shared between them.
 Common stock is included in the Shareholder’s equity section of the balance sheet.
 Holders of common stock are entitled to receive a share in a company’s profits through dividends and capital appreciation.

-Common stockholders are also entitled to voting rights in the proportion of the stock held by them.
+Common stockholders are also entitled to voting rights in the proportion of their stock.
 They can use their voting power to elect the Company’s Directors or express their take on various corporate policies.
 However, some companies have two kinds of common stocks-Voting and Non-Voting.
 During a company’s liquidation, they only receive the funds remaining after payments are made to bondholders, other debtholders, and preferred stockholders.

-Preferred Stock is a class of ownership with a higher claim towards profit distribution.
-The dividend that Preference shareholders receive is usually fixed and does not vary according to its profit.
-Many times the dividend is also pegged to a benchmark interest rate like the LIBOR.
-LIBOR, administered by the Intercontinental Exchange, was considered as the benchmark interest rate for lending amongst major global banks.
-However, it now stands canceled and is likely to be replaced by the secured overnight financing rate (SOFR).
+Preferred stock is a class of ownership with a higher claim towards profit distribution.
+The dividend that preferred shareholders receive is usually fixed and does not vary according to its profit.
+The dividend is often pegged to a benchmark interest rate like the LIBOR.
+LIBOR, administered by the Intercontinental Exchange, was considered the benchmark interest rate for lending amongst major global banks.
+However, it now stands canceled and will likely be replaced by the secured overnight financing rate (SOFR).

 These dividends are expressed as a percentage of their issued value or ‘par’ and called the Coupon rate.

-Preferred Stocks have limited or nil voting rights in the selection of company leaders or corporate governance issues.
-Its characteristics are a mix of bonds and common stock, making it very appealing to many investors.
-Much like bonds, you can get your initial investment back if you hold the preferred stock until its maturity, typically 30 or 40 years.
+Preferred Stocks have limited or nil voting rights in selecting company leaders or corporate governance issues.
+Its characteristics are a mix of bonds and common stock, appealing to many investors.
+Like bonds, you can get your initial investment back if you hold the preferred stock until its maturity, typically 30 or 40 years.
 Preferred stock is ideal for investors who want to preserve their capital investment and want a steady stream of cash flows.
 Some Preferred stocks are also convertible to common stocks.
 This means that investors can exchange the preferred stocks for several common stocks under specific circumstances.
 The stock can be automatically converted at a predetermined date, or the investor can have an option to convert the stock.
-Example: ABC issued a preferred stock issued at a par of $100 with a coupon of 8.50%.
+Example: ABC issued a preferred stock at a par of $100 with a coupon of 8.50%.
 It will pay out $8.5 annually or nearly $2.12 a quarter.